kneo/indi-bresserexos2/README.md

 ## Important Note before Further Setup or Observation
 It is **important** that you put the scope in the Home position, Polar and Star Align in accordance to the manual.

 **Its vital in order to avoid damage to your Equipment.
-The Driver does not HANDLE this for your!**
+This Driver does not HANDLE this for your!**

 ## Connection Configuration
 Hock up your Serial Cable to the Handbox and the USB-To-Serial Adapter and connect the USB-To-Serial Adapter to the Pi/Computer.